 Allow the pressure to release naturally for 15 minutes.
 This allows the masala chai to steep in all the flavors and still be hot to drink.

 Release any remaining pressure manually.
-Carefully remove the pot and pour the tea into a tea pot or into tea cups.
+Carefully remove the pot and pour the tea into a teapot or into tea cups.

 Practice makes one perfect, this is also apt in making a perfect tea.
-Adding all the ingredients in the right proportion and boiling tea to ensure the flavors steep in is the key in making a satisfying tea.
+Adding all the ingredients in the right proportion and boiling tea to ensure the flavors steep in is the key to making a satisfying tea.

 Again everyone has their own preference, some like a stronger flavor, and some like it mild.
 Adjusting the cooking time and amount of tea and spices will eventually give you the perfect masala chai you have been craving for.